The Hanshin Tigers' Postwar Revival - Fumio Fujimura and the First Mr. Tigers

 The Legacy of the Postwar Revival and Formation of Team Culture

 The Hanshin Tigers during the postwar revival period were more than just a sports team.
 For the people of Kansai striving to rebuild from the ashes, Tigers victories were fuel for tomorrow, and Fujimura's spectacular home runs were lights illuminating a dark era.
-The identity of being a 'people's team' and 'the pride of Kansai' formed during this period constitutes the core of the current Hanshin Tigers' fan culture.
+The identity of being a 'people's team' and 'the pride of Kansai' formed during this period constitutes the core of the Hanshin Tigers' fan culture that persisted throughout the decades that followed.
 The lineage of 'Mr. Tigers' established by Fujimura was later inherited by Minoru Murayama, Koichi Tabuchi, Masayuki Kakefu, and Tomoaki Kanemoto, creating a tradition where star players symbolizing each era became the face of the team.
-The passionate cheering culture cultivated at Koshien Stadium during the postwar revival period developed uniquely within NPB, becoming the prototype for the current Hanshin fans' cheering style.
+The passionate cheering culture cultivated at Koshien Stadium during the postwar revival period developed uniquely within NPB, becoming the prototype for the Hanshin fans' cheering style that endured in the decades since.
 The team's history of overcoming postwar hardships proves that the Hanshin Tigers are not merely a baseball team but a part of Kansai culture.